Invariant Features for Global Crop Type Classification: Discussion

-To the best of our knowledge, this represents the first systematic investigation of transferability in crop type classification on a global scale.
-Our results show that combining off-the-shelf satellite imagery, strong feature representations, and lightweight architectures makes crop type mapping feasible across many regions worldwide with substantially fewer local labels.
-Sharing data or pretrained models across countries enable rapid mapping in new regions and lower the annotation cost for updates in regions already covered.
-We also expect these benefits to extend across years (e.g., under anomalous seasons), although we do not evaluate cross-temporal transfer here; we leave it for future work.
+Our results show that cross-region crop mapping is feasible in many settings without local labels when appropriate spectral--temporal representations are used.
+These findings suggest that sharing data and models across regions can enable rapid deployment in new areas and reduce annotation costs for maintaining existing maps.
+In addition, we expect similar benefits to extend across years (e.g., under anomalous seasons).
+We report USA cross-temporal transfer results in Appendix \ref{sec:appendix_crosstime}, but cross-year transfer is not the focus of this work.